 Walter Cornell was a chemist who established a business in 1874.
 In 1938 his business W. Cornell was situated on Sturt Street, Ballarat.
 The business was the largest manufacturing drug and chemical house of its kind in Australia at the time.
 Among the proprietary articles manufactured included British Empire Baking Powder, Hosking's Eye Ointment, Cornell's Ginger Beer Powder, vinegar, cordials and perfumery.

 Cornell was born in Rochester, Kent, England.
 He apprenticed as a chemist at the neighbouring town of Chatham.
-In 1860, at around the age of 20 years he moved to Ballarat and secured employment with Wayne and Brind, wholesale and retail druggists of Ballarat.
+In 1860, at around the age of 20 years he arrived in Victoria and moved to Ballarat and secured employment with Wayne and Brind, wholesale and retail druggists of Ballarat.
 He became the proprietor of W. Cornell in 1886.
 Walter Cornell died in 1905.

 - That the late Mr Walter Cornell.
 Cornell, chemist, of Sturt street, was held in high esteem was evidenced by the huge attendance of representative gentleman who took part in the funeral cortege yesterday morning.
 The remains of the deceased gentlemen were interred in the Ballarat Old Cemetery.
 The coffin bearers were the past and present employees of the deceased, viz, Messrs R. M. Leckie, C. W. Whitehead, A. J. Rushbrook, and F. H. Ware, while the pall bearers were Messrs C. Eyres, R. G. Middleton, W. Coltman, A. A. Buley, W. Westcott, D. Cooke, J. R. Langsford, H. Brind, J. M'Leod, and Dr Steel.
 The Rev. Henry Bath officiated at the house and graveside, while Messrs Jordan and Tippett carried out the mortuary arrangements.